idleberg/Creative-Commons-Markdown/README.md

 ## File extension

+There's a plethora of Markdown file extensions, but I have decided to go with `markdown`.
+Read why:

 *"We no longer live in a 8.3 world, so we should be using the most descriptive file extensions.
 It’s sad that all our operating systems rely on this stupid convention instead of the better creator code or a metadata model, but great that they now support longer file extensions."*
 Hilton Lipschitz ([via](http://hiltmon.com/blog/2012/03/07/the-markdown-file-extension/))